Austin Gideon is an associate of The Stephens Group, LLC.

 Prior to joining The Stephens Group, he spent 14 years in the Corporate Finance department at Stephens Inc., where he served as managing director of the Power and Energy Solutions practice.

 Most of his transactional experience has involved mid-sized companies posting $100 million to $600 million in sales, similar to the company size of The Stephens Group’s targeted investment partnerships.
-He has assisted or served as lead advisor on over $18 billion of mergers and acquisitions, public and private financings and private equity investment activity, covering both domestic and foreign companies and currently serves on the board of Mitchell Gold + Bob Williams and Spitzer Industries, Inc. He previously served as a director of BTEC Turbines, LP, Goodman Networks, Inc., SmartSignal Corporation, Vestcom International, Inc. and Viking Range Corporation.
+He has assisted or served as lead advisor on over $18 billion of mergers and acquisitions, public and private financings and private equity investment activity, covering both domestic and foreign companies and currently serves on the board of Brand Group Holdings Inc., Mitchell Gold + Bob Williams and Spitzer Industries, Inc. He previously served as a director of BTEC Turbines, LP, Goodman Networks, Inc., SmartSignal Corporation, Vestcom International, Inc. and Viking Range Corporation.
 He also serves on the executive committee of the board of Our House, a non-profit based in Little Rock, Ark. assisting the working homeless through shelter and skill development, on the board of The Deming Center for Entrepreneurship at Colorado University and on the board of MDM Honduras, a non-profit focused on educational and community development in rural Honduras.

 Mr. Sorrells attended Colorado University where he received a Bachelor of Science in Finance.